Kyneton railway station

-Kyneton railway station is located on the Deniliquin line in Victoria, Australia.
-It serves the town of Kyneton, and opened on 25 April 1862.
+Kyneton railway station is a regional railway station on the Deniliquin line, part of the Victorian railway network.
+It serves the north-western suburb and town of Kyneton, in Victoria, Australia.
+Kyneton station is a ground level unstaffed station, featuring two side platforms.
+It opened on 25 April 1862.

 The station is served by V/Line Bendigo, Echuca and Swan Hill line trains, with some peak-hour services to and from Melbourne terminating here.